Quantum mechanics based on real numbers: A consistent description

-We thank David Edward Bruschi, Markus Grassl, Alexander Kegeles, Yien Liang and Peter Ken Schuhmacher for stimulating discussions during the course of this work.
+We thank David Edward Bruschi, Markus Grassl, Alexander Holevo, Alexander Kegeles, Yien Liang, Peter Ken Schuhmacher, and Igor Volovich for stimulating discussions during the course of this work.
+We also thank an anonymous referee for constructive criticism that helped to improve clarity of this manuscript.
 This project was made possible by the DLR Quantum Computing Initiative and the Federal Ministry for Economic Affairs and Climate Action.
 HK and DB acknowledge support by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy -- Cluster of Excellence Matter and Light for Quantum Computing (ML4Q) EXC 2004/1 -- 390534769.
 AT, HK and DB acknowledge support by the German Ministry of Education and Research (Project QuKuK, BMBF Grant No. 16KIS1618K).